steeb-k/ThinkPad-Z13-Linux-Configuration/README.md

 So, on to Fedora.
 Arch proved annoying, again.
 Whereas things were  always available, configuration and dependencies ended up being hellish.
 So, on to Fedora.

-Configuring Howdy in Arch was fairly straightforward with some instructions form the Arch Wiki, but it was a different story in Fedora.
+Configuring Howdy in Arch was fairly straightforward with some instructions form the Arch Wiki (which also broke on an update literally the next day), but it was a different story in Fedora.
 After adding the howdy-beta COPR repo, installation was straightforward and face validation via sudo worked great - but it simply wouldn't work at the GDM login screen.

 The trick here was to setup an SELinux module as follows: